geordieek/free-oracle-vps/README.md

 ### DNS

-Lookup dns with `dig` eg `dig your-domain.dev` to check if it’s resolved, if [dns checker](TODO) shows right value but dig doesn’t, try resetting dns cache
+Lookup dns with `dig` eg `dig your-domain.dev` to check if it’s resolved, if [dns checker](https://dnschecker.org) shows right value but `dig` doesn’t, try resetting dns cache with the following commands:

 On macOS:
 `sudo killall -HUP mDNSResponder`